timescale/docs/README.md

 as described above, add a `title` tag provide the exact text you would like to appear in the tree (and browser `Title` area).

+- **pageComponents**: Any page that has children pages can list the children titles in a "card" or "list" style at the bottom of any other content for the parent page.
+To direct how a parent page should format links to the child object, use a value of either `['featured-cards']` or `['content-list']`

  - **children**: An array of additional `title`/`href` objects, assumed to be inside of an on-disk folder with the same name as the parent.